stevenrobertson/sd-docs/report/filtering.md

 original.

 When rendering flames, there are two kinds of artifacts that need to be minimized in order to create more visually attactive flames: aliasing and noise.
 While these two problems and their solutions are related, they will need to be approached with different techniques.
 Much research has been done regarding these problems and their solutions and great improvements have been made over the past couple decades with respect to quality and performance.
-Just recently, with the increasing popularity of GPGPU computing, new solutions have been proposed to parallelize these algorithms so that significant performance gains can be had exploiting the highly parallel architecture of GPU's.
+With the increasing popularity of GPGPU computing, new solutions have been proposed to parallelize these algorithms so that significant performance gains can be had exploiting the highly parallel architecture of GPUs.
 These problems and their many solutions are discussed in more detail below.

 ## Aliasing